Amherst Central High School: Music and Theater

 Amherst also has a prominent Operetta program, and has been producing operettas annually since about 1932.
-For the 2020-2021 school year, the Amherst Operetta Association performed Strawberry Fields.
+For the 2020–2021 school year, the Amherst Operetta Association performed Strawberry Fields.
 Due to the COVID-19 Pandemic, it was decided that a smaller opera would be performed in lieu of a traditional operetta performance.
 'Strawberry Fields' consists of only eight main roles, as well as a small ensemble.
+The most recent operetta production, during the 2024–2025 school year, was Cats.

 Athletics

 Amherst supports many sports and is a Section B school.
 The school has a turf athletic stadium, the Dimp Wagner Athletic Field, which serves as the home playing surface for the Amherst Tigers football, men's and women's soccer, men's and women's lacrosse, women's field hockey, and many JV and modified teams.
 The stadium also plays host to many local high school play-off and championship games in various sporting events.

 Amherst had a championship men's hockey team (ranked among the top 25 teams in the nation in 2009) and women's lacrosse teams, producing multiple Division I athletes every year.
 The men's hockey team won the section six championship on February 28, 2010.
 This team made league history by winning the championship as the last place seed coming in.
 It also boasts championship tennis, field hockey, and basketball programs.
 Their field hockey team has had much success in the past ten years.
 The team won the Far West Regional Championship game in Medina, NY against Pittsford-Sutherland High School with a score of 2-1 and advanced onto the State Championship for Class B in Vestal, New York on November 20, 2009.
 Amherst's field hockey program has continued its success with Section 6 Championship wins in 2013, 2014, 2015, and 2017.